 There are two ways to think about fuel/oil ratios - for protection, and for power.

-From 65cc to 250cc Honda recommends 32;1 of their full synthetic HP2 oil, and Yamaha recommends 30:1 of their mineral non-synthetic Yamalube 2R oil.
+From 65cc to 250cc Honda recommends 32:1 of their full synthetic HP2 oil, and Yamaha recommends 30:1 of their mineral low-synthetic Yamalube 2R oil.

-Honda is in over-kill with a high viscosity full synthetic at 32;1 and they could just as well recommend using about 4 other oils that according to their viscosity would better match that ratio.
+Honda is in overkill with a high viscosity full synthetic at 32:1 and they could just as well recommend using about 4 other oils that according to their viscosity would better match that ratio.
 But the HP2 oil is cheaper than they are so the temptation is to stick with it.
 But consider this- when you use more than what is needed of a high viscosity oil for decent protection then at low and mid range RPM you have more power loss due to viscous friction, more spooge, and less life of your spark plug till it fouls.

 So for owners of water cooled engines the question presents itself if we want to spend more money for best power or use just enough oil for decent protection if we aren't racing.